neilkdave/Capstone/Documents/Communication.md

 ### Versions
 #### Version 1
 ##### OpCodes
-###### OpCode 1 - Set Inflation State
+1. Set Inflation State
-Payload Length: 9 Characters
+..* Payload Length: 9 Characters
-Payload: Each bite represents the inflation state of a single pouch.
+..* Payload: Each bite represents the inflation state of a single pouch.
 0 is deflated F is fully inflated.
 ```
    1  2  3  4
    |  |  |  |